-Our recommended budget for the above scope of services is \$32,000 and we propose a Time and Materials invoicing basis for this project.
-Traffic control operations are a major part of this scope of work and will be difficult at this site.
-It is difficult to estimate actual traffic control costs for this site and we have a large contingency in this budget number for traffic control and weekend work hours and using a professional traffic control firm (Best Barricading) as part of the team.
-You will only be invoiced for the actual services provided for the project.
+Our budget for the above scope of services is \$58,000 and we propose a lump sum invoice.
+SME will be using a professional traffic control firm (Best Barricading) as part of the team.
 If further services are required for this project that go beyond the scope of services outlined in this proposal, additional fees will be required and we would contact you to discuss first if any obvious changes arise.